Dumengmeng/gen-webapp/README.md

 # gen-webapp
-to generator a project quickly by given conditions
+> To generator a project quickly by given conditions

-## 命令行输入： gen-cli [projectName]
-## tips: 需使用9.0以上版本的node
+### Install
+You can install the latest version of the package using npm:
+`$ npm install -g gen-webapp`

+### Usage
+Create a new folder in which you can input the commander:
+`$ elefed-cli [projectName]`

+### Tips
+1. to make sure the folder is clean otherwise the commander will rewrite all the files.
+2. nodejs version > 9.0.0